A Key to Managing Projects

 That additional dimension is the balance of run-the-business vs. change-the-business initiatives and why the right balance matters.

-Is Everything a Project
+Is Everything a Project?

-If it seems like you are managing more and more projects, it’s because you are.
-The volume of projects organizations are managing has exploded, and it’s not slowing down anytime soon.
-Antonio Nieto-Rodriguez, a leading expert on project management and strategy implementation, within the next five years, “senior leaders and managers will spend at least 60% of their time selecting, prioritizing, and overseeing the execution of projects.”
+If it seems like you are managing more and more projects, it's because you are.
+The volume of projects organizations are managing has exploded, and it's not slowing down anytime soon.
+Antonio Nieto-Rodriguez, a leading expert on project management and strategy implementation, predicts that within the next five years, “senior leaders and managers will spend at least 60% of their time selecting, prioritizing, and overseeing the execution of projects.”

 He explains one of the biggest reasons for this massive shift is that “projects are the best, and the only model, that can exploit creativity and innovation on one side, as well as structure and discipline on the other.”